Mondieki/kenya-counties-subcounties/README.md

-# List of Kenyan counties, their respective subcounties and their polygon boundaries
+# Kenyan Counties, Subcounties, and Polygon Boundaries

-This .JSON file shows the list of (47) counties in Kenya, their codes, their geoJSON info(polygon coordinates) and respective subcounties.
+This repository hosts a comprehensive .JSON file containing data for all 47 counties in Kenya, including their codes, geoJSON information (polygon coordinates), respective subcounties, and capital cities.

 ---
-### The counties.json structure
+### Structure of counties.json

 ```
 [
     {